FlutterBootCamps/HW-8/README.md

 You must utilize the following:
 - Custom widgets
 - Extension
-- constatns liske (spaces and colors)
+- Shared preferences or get_storage
-- BLoC
+- get_it

 ## Submission: